-A holding company in Malaysia is set up in order to control and manage the assets and the investment policies of another company.
-Usually, the holding company represents a parent company for the other business in which it holds voting shares.
-They can also be incorporated to own various types of properties, usually in the real estate and copyright fields.
-Investors who are interested in registering a holding company in Malaysia can address to our team of company formation representatives in Malaysia, who can offer assistance for all the states of the registration process.
+This type of company can also be incorporated with the purpose of owning various types of properties, usually in the real estate and copyright fields.
+Investors who are interested in registering a holding company in Malaysia can address to our team of company formation representatives in Malaysia, who can offer assistance for all the steps of the registration process.

-Moreover, the holding company has the right of appointing directors in the other company and the subsidiary can’t act in this sense without the consent of the holding company; our team of company incorporation consultants in Malaysia can offer more details on the legal procedure of appointing directors.
+Moreover, the holding company has the right of appointing directors in the other company and the subsidiary can’t act in this sense without the consent of the holding company; our team of consultants in company incorporation in Malaysia can offer more details on the legal procedure of appointing directors.